Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having asthma isn't easy, and for most kids, neither is being a teen.
 You can help your teen with information and support.

 Make sure your teen understands he or she is not alone.
-Asthma is a common condition among children and teens in the United States.
-According to the CDC, in 2013, 7 .4%pf people in the U.S. have asthma.
+Asthma is a common condition among children and teens in the U.S. According to the CDC, 7.4% of adults and 8.6% of children in the U.S. have asthma.

 Even though asthma management can be disruptive, try to keep things as normal as possible.